Your Stats πŸ“Š

 πŸ“– What this stat means

-When you do hit the green, how far away from the hole does your ball stop?
-Your average: 100 feet away.
-That's about 33 big steps from the hole.
+When you do hit the green, how far from the hole does your ball stop?
+Your average: 121 feet β€” about 40 steps.
+Scratch golfers average 55 feet (18 steps).
+The closer, the easier the putt.

 πŸ’‘ Why it matters